jnoddell/Tasty-Tasty-Recipe-Generator/README.md

 - No internet connection prior to starting program:
     - *Solution: At the beginning of the program we send a simple GET request we know will return a certain value, otherwise do not execute the program as the API and/or Internet is not serviceable*

-    -
-- Lost of internet connection during execution:
+- Loss of internet connection during execution:
     - *Solution: At each API request, check for failed responses and promptly terminate the program if a failure has been detected.*

 - User Spamming Inputs: